menashabs/Forecaster_ShinyApp/README.md

 * The dataset should contain the data in the ascending order of the date (ex: 2020, 2021, 2022, … ).
 * The time point should be in a separate column, while each variable should be in a unique column.
-* The variables taken to the model must be selected from the drop-down menu after uploading the dataset.
+* The dataset should have enough data (at least 150 data points) in order to conduct a time series analysis using this app.
 * The users can input a univariate dataset, and then the app will fit a univariate time series model appropriately by optimizing the parameters.
 * The users can input a multivariate dataset, and then the app will fit a multivariate time series model appropriately by optimizing the parameters.
-* The dataset should have enough data (at least 150 data points) in order to conduct a time series analysis.

 Limitations: